sholtomaud/phd/README.md

-# Big Data Systems for Visualisation Risk Governance
+# Big Data Systems for Visualising Risk Governance
 ### With application to Unconventional Energy Production and Water Resources

-Pre-Confirmation Doctoral Canditure by Sholto Maud
+Pre-Confirmation Doctoral Candidature by Sholto Maud

 # INTRODUCTION AND CONTEXT
 There are many database models in the water industry, both vendor-based and in-house.
 These different models provide an integration challenge when aiming to provide higher level services such as risking services.
 A translation is needed to bring different models them together into one system which can enable risk governance services.